 Additions for Mexican Corn Casserole With Sausage

-- Diced Tomatoes and Chilies (Like RO*TEL)
+- Diced Tomatoes and Chilies (Like RO*TEL).
+This adds a bit of mild spiciness to the dish.

 How To Cook A Corn Casserole